-While the topic of material contract filing was covered comprehensively in a previous Blakes bulletin originally published in 2008, an updated guide on this topic is long overdue.
-Given the commentary regarding deficiencies concerning material contracts included in the recently issued CSA Staff Notice 51-365 Continuous Disclosure Review Program Activities for the Fiscal Years Ended March 31, 2024 and March 31, 2023 (Notice), this bulletin revisits and comprises a reissued, revised version of the 2008 Blakes bulletin.
+Commentary from the Canadian Securities Administrators (the CSA) regarding deficiencies concerning material contracts was included in the recently issued CSA Staff Notice 51-365 Continuous Disclosure Review Program Activities for the Fiscal Years Ended March 31, 2024 and March 31, 2023 (Notice).
+This bulletin outlines the requirements and associated regulatory guidance, which have been in-place since 2008.

 1. Why Think About Material Contracts?

 Under Canadian securities laws, a reporting issuer is generally required (subject to certain exceptions discussed below) to file on SEDAR+ a copy of any material contract that it has not previously filed, in connection with the filing of a prospectus or an annual information form (AIF).
-An issuer may also be required to more promptly file a material contract in connection with the filing of a material change report or otherwise pursuant to an undertaking given by the issuer to the Canadian securities regulatory authorities (the CSA) – see “When Must a Material Contract be Filed?” below.
+An issuer may also be required to more promptly file a material contract in connection with the filing of a material change report or otherwise pursuant to an undertaking given by the issuer to the CSA – see “When Must a Material Contract be Filed?” below.

 2. Is the Contract Material?